-In English and, increasingly, other languages, it has become common to use contextualized word embeddings, such as BERT \cite{devlin2018bert} and XLNet \cite{yang2019xlnet}.
-These contextualized embedding algorithms require huge amounts of computational resources and data.
+In English and other very high resource languages, it has become common practice to use contextualized word embeddings, such as BERT \cite{devlin2018bert} and XLNet \cite{yang2019xlnet}.
+These algorithms require huge amounts of computational resources and data.
 For example, it takes 2.5 days to train XLNet with 512 TPU v3 chips.
 In addition to requiring heavy computational resources, most contextualized embedding algorithms need large amounts of data.
-BERT uses 33 billion words of training data.
+BERT uses 3.3 billion words of training data.
 In contrast to these large corpora, many datasets from low-resource languages are fairly small \cite{maxwell2006frontiers}.
-In scenarios where huge amounts of data and computational resources are not feasible, it is worthwhile to continue developing our knowledge of context-independent word embeddings, such as word2vec \cite{mikolov2013distributed} and GloVe \cite{pennington2014glove}.
+To support scenarios where using huge amounts of data and computational resources is not feasible, it is important to continue developing our understanding of context-independent word embeddings, such as word2vec \cite{mikolov2013distributed} and GloVe \cite{pennington2014glove}.
 These algorithms continue to be used in a wide variety of situations, including the computational humanities \cite{abdulrahimideological,hellrich2019modeling} and languages where only small corpora are available \cite{joshi2019word}.
-According to Google Scholar, in 2019 alone, GloVe was cited approx. 4,700 times and word2vec was cited approx. 5,740 times.

-In this work, we consider how stability (percent overlap between nearest neighbors in an embedding space) varies for different languages.
-Specifically, we explore how linguistic properties are related to stability, a previously understudied relationship.
-Using regression modeling, we are able to capture relationships between linguistic properties and average stability of a language, and we draw out insights about how morphological and other features relate to stability.
-For instance, we find that languages with more complex morphology tend to be less stable than languages with simpler morphology.
-Our findings provide crucial context for research that uses word embeddings to study language properties \cite[e.g.,][]{hellrich2019modeling,heyman2019can}.
-Often research that uses embeddings to study language trends relies on raw embeddings created by GloVe or word2vec \cite{abdulrahimideological,hellrich2019modeling}.
-If these embeddings are unstable, then research using them needs to take this into account (in terms of methodologies, error analysis, etc.).
+In this work, we consider how stability varies for different languages, and how linguistic properties are related to stability---a previously understudied relationship.
+Using regression modeling, we capture relationships between linguistic properties and average stability of a language, and we draw out insights about how linguistic features relate to stability.
+For instance, we find that embeddings in languages with more affixing tend to be less stable.
+Our findings provide crucial context for research that uses word embeddings to study language properties and trends \cite[e.g.,][]{heyman2019can,abdulrahimideological}, which often rely on raw embeddings created by GloVe or word2vec.
+If these embeddings are unstable, then research using them needs to take this into account in terms of methodologies and error analysis.